Airpino/Clustering_DD_app/Regression_example/Regression_application.md

 From the goodness-of-fit measures of the full model, we can conclude that the model has .....

-We performed a parametric bootstrap estimate of the model.
+We performed a bootstrap estimate of the model.

 Reading the bootstrap results, we may assert that the ozone concentration distribution of a site depends on the mean \emph{solar radiation}, where for each $\Delta Watt/m^{2}$ a $0.070\;(ppb)$ variation of the \emph{ozone concentration} mean level is expected, while in general we cannot say that the mean levels of \emph{temperature} and \emph{wind